Meherpratapwar/Introduction-to-Linux/README.md

    4. Earlier UNIX was written in assembly language and originally spelled as UNICS.
    5. Later it was re-written in C language and named as UNIX.
    6. UNIX is not a open source OS.
+   7. UNIX is used on mainframes, webservers and supercomputers.

 *Features of UNIX
 => 1.
 Multi-user: More than one user can use the machine simultaneously supported via terminals.